ladjs/lad/Readme.md

   -AWS_IAM_SECRET=
   +AWS_IAM_SECRET=9MpR1FOXwPEtPlrlU5WbHjnz2KDcKWSUcB+C5CpS
   ```

+9. Enable your API by clicking on Overview and then clicking the Enable button
-9. Go to <https://console.aws.amazon.com/s3/home> &ndash; Create Bucket
+10. Go to <https://console.aws.amazon.com/s3/home> &ndash; Create Bucket
-10. Create a bucket and copy/paste its name for the property in `.env` (example below)
+11. Create a bucket and copy/paste its name for the property in `.env` (example below)

   ```diff
   -AWS_S3_BUCKET=
   +AWS_S3_BUCKET=glazed-development
   ```

-11. Go to <https://console.aws.amazon.com/cloudfront/home> &ndash; Create Distribution &ndash; Get Started
+12. Go to <https://console.aws.amazon.com/cloudfront/home> &ndash; Create Distribution &ndash; Get Started
-12. Set "Origin Domain Name" equal to your S3 bucket name (their autocomplete drop-down will help you find it)
+13. Set "Origin Domain Name" equal to your S3 bucket name (their autocomplete drop-down will help you find it)
-13. Leave the remaining defaults as is (some fields might be blank, this is OK)
+14. Leave the remaining defaults as is (some fields might be blank, this is OK)
-14. Copy/paste the newly created Distribution ID and Domain Name for respective properties in your `.env` file (example below)
+15. Copy/paste the newly created Distribution ID and Domain Name for respective properties in your `.env` file (example below)

   ```diff
   -AWS_CF_DI=